Getting your blood sugar levels correct can easily be managed through a vegan diet. Alessandra Felice shows us how it’s done...

 Think black, pinto, kidney beans, chickpeas and lentils.
 These are all high in fibre, complex carbohydrates and protein, keeping blood sugar nice and steady.

 You can turn them into delicious dips to serve with crudités or into creamy and filling soups.
-They can be tossed into salads to up your protein intake and used for brownies.
-No, it’s not a typo!
+They can be tossed into salads to up your protein intake and even used for brownies.

 There are so many recipes for bean brownies or chickpea frostings and mousses.
 They won’t only provide texture and protein to your treats, but paired with wholesome sweeteners, they can help prevent you from experiencing a sugar high.